JeffreyYijiWang/human-body-visualization/README.md

   </tr>
 </table>

 Artists such as **Francesco Albano** and **Patricia Piccinini** influenced the project’s interest in flesh that appears altered, synthetic, tender, grotesque, or engineered.
 Piccinini’s hybrid creatures are especially relevant because they are simultaneously biological, artificial, vulnerable, and designed.
-They make the viewer question what kind of body they are looking at—and what obligations that act of looking creates.
+They make the viewer question what kind of body they are looking at and what obligations that the act of looking creates.

 ---